TomBursch/kitchenowl/docs/index.md

 ## ✨ Features

-The following features have been implemented:
+The following features have been implemented, but most of them can be disabled when not needed.

 ### Shopping list